pyca/pynacl/docs/password_hashing.rst

     received = Bobs_box.decrypt(encrypted)
     print(received)

-if Eve's manages to get the encrypted message, and tries to decrypt it with a wrongly guessed password, even if she does know all of the key derivation parameters, she would derive a different key, therefore the decryption would fail and an exception would be raised::
+if Eve manages to get the encrypted message, and tries to decrypt it with a incorrect password, even if she does know all of the key derivation parameters, she would derive a different key.
+Therefore the decryption would fail and an exception would be raised::

     >>> from nacl import pw_hash, secret, utils